diasdmhub/Zabbix_Out_of_The_Box/correlation/overwritten_log.md

 ![Event resolved correlation](./image/event_resolved_correlation.png)

 One consideration is that the global correlation rule allows new events to be created.
 In reality, this is not an optimal solution.
-A best option would be not to create new events, but this option is not available at the time of this writing.
+A better option would be not to create new events, but this option is not available at the time of this writing.
 In the end, this is all a contour solution.
 Nevertheless, it does solve the problem of multiple recurring open events.

 <BR>